andyt530/az2tf/README.md

 * azure_nat_rule
 * azure_nat_pool

+(full) = full support for all terraform attributes

 ## Requirements & Prerequisites
 + The tool is written for the bash shell script and has been tested on a MAC